willingseal/blog/articles/2015/1016_NSObject.md

     return class_respondsToSelector(self, aSelector);
 }</pre>

-I used [Hopper:MAC下的反编译软件](http://www.hopperapp.com/) on CoreFoundation to figure this out.
+I used [HopperMAC下的反编译软件](http://www.hopperapp.com/) on CoreFoundation to figure this out.

 So, there's basically no difference.
 However, you can override respondsToSelector: in your own class to return YES or NO on a per-instance basis (NSProxy does this).
-You can't do that with instancesRespondToSelector:.
+You can't do that with instancesRespondToSelector.